 Recent emergency situations in schools and on school campuses have caused many schools to re-evaluate their lockdown procedures.
-A school lockdown is issued when there is a threat to students and school staff and faculty members.
+A school lockdown is issued when there’s a threat to students, school staff and faculty.

 Most campuses have different categories of school lockdown procedures.
 Types of lockdowns include:

-The types of events that require lockdowns include situations such as the following:
+The types of events that require lockdowns include situations such as:

 - Active shooter